Lordstown Endurance: Production

-Production of the Endurance is planned to take place at the former General Motors Lordstown Assembly factory, which are in the village of the same name in the U.S. state of Ohio, and formerly were owned by Lordstown Motors until they were sold to Foxconn in 2021.
+Production of the Endurance took place at Lordstown Assembly, a former General Motors plant, in the village of the same name in the U.S. state of Ohio; Lordstown Motors had purchased the shuttered plant from GM in November 2019 and owned it until it was sold to Foxconn in 2021.

 Originally, production was to start in 2020, but due to the COVID-19 pandemic in Ohio, it was postponed to 2021, and in June 2021, this was pushed back to fall 2021 following revelations about a lack of confirmed orders.
 Production was delayed again in October 2021 to April 2022 after Lordstown announced it was selling the factory to Foxconn.
 A month later, Lordstown announced that production would be delayed to the third quarter of 2022 due to supply chain issues.
-Commercial production began on September 29, 2022; Lordstown expects to produce 50 Endurance vehicles in 2022 and up to 450 more in the first half of 2023.
+Commercial production began on September 29, 2022; Lordstown expected to produce 50 Endurance vehicles in 2022 and up to 450 more in the first half of 2023.

+By November 2022, Lordstown said it had assembled 500 Endurance trucks, and after winning type approval, would begin deliveries before the end of the year.
+Lordstown delivered three Endurance trucks to customers in the fourth quarter of 2022.
+By February 2023, Lordstown had assembled only 31 Endurance trucks since production began in September 2022; the factory was shut down after issuing a recall for 19 of those for a "specific electrical connection issue that could result in a loss of propulsion while driving".
+As of March 2023, sources suggest that six trucks have been delivered to customers in total.
+A second and third recall followed in March and April 2023, respectively.

+On June 27, 2023, Lordstown Motors announced that they would sell the Endurance following the company filing for Chapter 11 bankruptcy after a dispute between its parent company FoxConn, marking the end of the Lordstown Endurance.